ElvannAbendroth/finnish-exercises/README.md

 We're also hoping on adding more grammar practice content, declinaisons & voccabulary to the app.

 # FrontEnd
+Language: Javascript
-This app is build using Javascript, SCSS & MDBootstrap Framework.
+Main Libaries: JQuery, SCSS & MDBootstrap Framework

+The project is very frontend focused and does not contain a lot of backend code.

 # BackEnd
-This app is using Javascript's JQuery and Express.js, and npm.
+Language: Javascript
+Libraries: express.js

+# App Engine
+Google Cloud

+# Final Project:
+The application is available at: https://opetellaan-suomea-project.appspot.com/

+Contact: elvann.abendroth@gmail.com